 Major General Mark Graham (Ret.)

-The loss of two sons drove Major General Graham to early retirement.
-The day he turned in his official paperwork, his wife, Carol, read him a passage from LB Cowan's Streams in the Desert: "you must defy the temptation for you are at the front lines of battle and crisis is at hand."
+The loss of two sons was driving Major General Graham to early retirement.
+The day he planned to turned in his official paperwork, his wife, Carol, read him a passage from LB Cowan's Streams in the Desert: "you must defy the temptation for you are at the front lines of battle and crisis is at hand."
 This reminded Graham of the reasons why he and his sons had joined the military.

 Since their boys' deaths, the Grahams have remained an Army family with a mission and a purpose to make the world a better place.
 Although still healing, the Grahams have become advocates for soldiers who suffer from Post Traumatic Stress Disorder, Traumatic Brain Injury, and Suicide Prevention.